 Logistic regression is one of the most popular machine learning algorithms for binary classification.
 This is because it is a simple algorithm that performs very well on a wide range of problems.
 It is used when you know that the data is linearly separable/classifiable and the outcome is Binary or Dichotomous but it can be extended when the dependent has more than 2 categories.
-Logistic regression is used when the outcome is a discrete variable.
+It is used when the outcome is a discrete variable.
 Such as, trying to figure out who will win the election, whether a student will pass an exam or not, whether an email is a spam.
 This is commonly called as a classification problem because we are trying to determine which class the data set best fits.

 Linear regression vs Logistic Regression